immutable/gods-unchained-api/README.md

 # Gods Unchained API

-Public developer API documentation for Gods Unchained.
+Public developer API documentation for Gods Unchained, a trading card game on the Ethereum blockchain.

-This API is in public beta and is subject to change in future versions.
+## Projects

-This specification is for version 0.
+Here are some third-party tools built using these APIs:

 ## General